kyoung/trek/PMO.md

   - Rely more on class variables for these things

 # Current Sprint
-- [ ] Engineering warning on dangerous power level bumps
-  - [x] Refresh the side screen when power levels are no longer critical
-  - [x] Risks to systems should be made clear
-    - [x] Include EPS percentage
-    - [x] Force a confirmation popup when above safety line
-  - [x] Systems should be damaged more than they currently are from over use
-  - [ ] EPS blowout status needs much better visual representation
+- [ ] Tactical
+  - [ ] Breakout the phaser, torpedo, targeting, and comms screens
-    - [ ] include sound effect and cracked screen as well
+  - [ ] Phaser screen should indicate charge buildup of each bank
+  - [ ] Targeting will need to have subsection targeting

 - [ ] Hotfix
-  - [x] Torpedoes are loading with illegal yeild values...
-  - [x] Can't seem to blow up a station
   - [ ] Phasers won't fire
   - [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
   - [ ] "Set to mainview" functionality seems to be completely broken